catdad/node-console-dot-trace/README.md

 [4]: https://img.shields.io/npm/l/console-dot-trace.svg
 [5]: http://spdx.org/licenses/ISC

-A polyfil for the `console.trace` function you may be used to in the browser.
+A polyfill for the `console.trace` function you may be used to in the browser.

 ## Install